Disney Channel's newest sitcom Phil of the Future premieres with four back

 Actress, author, philanthropist, and model Isabella Rossellini is born to Swedish actress Ingrid Bergman and the Italian film director Roberto Rossellini in Rome, Italy.
 She is the voice of Ambassador Henrietta Selick in the 2018 Incredibles 2, and the Bat Queen in 2 episodes of the fantasy series The Owl House.
 Rossellini also appeared in 5 episodes of the ABC series Alias as Katya Derevko.
 She has been a frequent narrator for Epcot's Candlelight Processional over the years.

 Luca, a computer-animated coming-of-age fantasy comedy film produced by Pixar Animation Studios and distributed by Walt Disney Studios Motion Pictures, is released.
 Set on the Italian Riviera in 1963, the film centers on Luca Paguro, a sea monster boy with the ability to assume human form while on land, who explores the town of Portorosso with his new best friend Alberto Scorfano, experiencing a life-changing summer.
-The voice cast features Jacob Tremblay as Luca and Jack Dylan Grazer as Alberto Scorfano (Luca's best friend).
+The voice cast features Jacob Tremblay as Luca, Jack Dylan Grazer as Alberto Scorfano (Luca's best friend), Emma Berman as Giulia, Maya Rudolph as Daniela, and Jim Gaffigan as Lorenzo.